WILLIAM P. RAMEY, III

 We strive to provide superior client service by properly anticipating our clients' needs, and properly identifying the scope of work and the necessary resources to meet the clients' goals. ~ Bill Ramey

-Bill also worked as a patent attorney for a Fortune 500 firm, where he performed due diligence for clients; assessment of portfolios for acquisition of new technologies and assessing the patent positions of the entities for acquisition; negotiating and reviewing contracts; drafting and advising on Abbreviated New Drug Application (ANDA) procedures; and conducting intellectual property related training to maximize the capture of the company's IP.
+Prior to starting his law firm, Bill worked as a patent attorney for a Fortune 500 firm, where he performed due diligence for clients; assessment of portfolios for acquisition of new technologies and assessing the patent positions of the entities for acquisition; negotiating and reviewing contracts; drafting and advising on Abbreviated New Drug Application (ANDA) procedures; and conducting intellectual property related training to maximize the capture of the company's IP.

 Bill enjoys reading and is a voracious gardener.
 When he and his family travel, they enjoy camping, hunting, fishing and mountain climbing, particularly in northern Utah's High Uintas.
 He is active in St. Martins Episcopal Church, Texas Master Naturalists, Houston Zoo, Houston Wellness Project and Sharks-R-Us (a Houston Rodeo Bar-B-Q team), and is a master mason in the Freemasons.

 - U.S. District Courts for the Northern, Southern, Western and Eastern Districts of Texas

 - Federal Circuit Court of Appeals

 - Board Member, McFerrin Center for Entrepreneurship

 - Board Member, Aggie Angel Network, Texas A&M University Engineering and Entrepreneurship Steering Council